-The Two Men Who Accidentally Brought Down the Berlin Wall
+The Two Men Who Accidentally Brought Down the Berlin Wall | www.ozy.com

 The autumn of 1989 was a crisis point for the GDR.
 The USSR had begun to open itself up more to the West, and satellite states like Poland and Hungary were following suit.
 Under the leadership of General Secretary Erich Honecker, the GDR was maintaining an iron grip on its citizens.

-“We thought that the GDR would be the one Soviet satellite that would remain untouched because Honecker was the hard-man who just wouldn’t follow Gorbachev,” explains journalist Peter Millar, author of 1989: The Berlin Wall: My Part in its Downfall.
+“We thought that the GDR would be the one Soviet satellite that would remain untouched because Honecker was the hard-man who just wouldn’t follow Gorbachev,” explains journalist Peter Millar, author of 1989 The Berlin Wall: My Part in Its Downfall.

 But on Oct.
-18, Honecker was forced to step down over the GDR’s 40th anniversary celebrations, which turned violent when police troops were sent in to quash peaceful protesters.
+18, Honecker was forced to step down over the GDR’s 40th anniversary celebrations, which turned violent when police and troops were sent in to quash peaceful protesters.
 Egon Krenz took over as head of state, and former journalist Günter Schabowski became the unofficial spokesperson for the Politburo.
 By Nov.
 9, the government was two days into a three-day Central Committee meeting.

 As part of that meeting, the Politburo reviewed a new set of travel regulations for East Germans, drafted by four officers from the Ministry of the Interior and the Ministry for State Security.
 The goal was to appear liberal on travel freedoms (in keeping with other Soviet satellite states), while still maintaining control over where GDR citizens went.
 The policy changes were discussed in the meeting in draft form at the end of the day, with a plan to announce on Nov.
 10.

-For reasons that remain unclear, Günter Schabowski, then 60 years old, had missed most of the Central Committee meeting.
+For reasons that remain unclear, Schabowski, then 60 years old, had missed most of the Central Committee meeting.
 He walked in shortly after 5 pm, one hour before a Western-style press conference.
 When Krenz handed him a draft of the resolution and an accompanying press release, Schabowski took it with him to the conference but didn’t look at it beforehand.
 As he would later explain to Deutsche Welle, “I can speak German and I can read a text out loud without mistakes.”

 This would have likely been fine if Schabowski had been speaking with members of the Soviet press.
 He was used to dictating the news to reporters after it had happened, controlling the message down to the last semicolon.
 Western press conferences were a whole new ball game, and near the end of the allotted hour, Italian journalist Riccardo Ehrman questioned Schabowski about travel legislation for East Germans.
-Schabowski delivered an um-laden three minutes of rambling, trailing off sentences.
+Schabowski delivered an “um”-laden three minutes of rambling, trailing off sentences.

 And then he said it: “Therefore, we have decided today to enact legislation that will make it possible for every GDR citizen to emigrate through all GDR border crossings.”
 As the press shouted questions, Schabowski searched for the document that Krenz had handed him two hours earlier.
 When another reporter asked when the new legislation would take effect, Schabowski scanned the legislative draft.
-“As far as I know … Immediate effect!”
+“As far as I know … immediate effect!”

 Millar heard all of this while in his car, returning from an assignment in Rostock.
 He had suspected that the Central Committee meeting would lead to something, but “I had no idea quite what a significant thing it was.”
 Once the news broke, he “drove like hell” to get to the border crossing at Checkpoint Charlie.
 But it would still be a few hours before anything happened, as none of the checkpoints had been made aware of the changes in travel policy (planned or otherwise).

-At Berlin’s largest border crossing on Bornholmer Strasse, Lt.-Col. Harald Jäger was the senior officer on duty that night.
+At Berlin’s largest border crossing on Bornholmer Strasse, Lt.
+Col. Harald Jäger was the senior officer on duty that night.
 At 46, Jäger had served his country for 28 years.
 He was almost halfway through a 24-hour shift when, shortly after 7 pm, a group of curious citizens had gathered at the checkpoint demanding to be let through.

 The crowds only grew as media reports began to circulate.
 Soon there were nearly 1,000 people at Bornholmer.
 Unsure of what to do, Jäger called his supervisor and was told to hold the line.
 As the crowds grew, Jäger called his supervisor back upward of 30 times.
 Finally, his supervisor called the Ministry for State Security and instructed Jäger to listen in.